dualistic/dualistic.github.com/source/_posts/2008-03-28-mephisto-mongrel-cluster-stops-responding.markdown

 Nginx seems to be motoring along just fine with no problems.

-I am going to implement a change recommended "by this google code post":http://groups.google.com/group/MephistoBlog/browse_thread/thread/38d8db08beef1444.
+I am going to implement a change recommended [by this google code post](http://groups.google.com/group/MephistoBlog/browse_thread/thread/38d8db08beef1444).
 The fix is to re-install the mysql gem with this option:

 ``` bash
  gem install mysql -- --mysql-config=/path/to/mysql_config